 English cukes (greenhouse) do not require pollination and are seedless.

-Hydroponics-friendly varieties: Burpee-Spacemaster (pictured), Johnnys-Diva, Sweet Success, Burpless
+Hydroponics-friendly varieties: Burpee-Spacemaster (pictured below), Johnnys-Diva, Sweet Success, Burpless, Bush Champion

 For more info on training and pruning vining crops, visit Hydroponic Gardens.

 Green Beans: Are a great choice for an indoor vegetable garden.
 In winter, grow bush beans indoors; in summer, grow pole beans outdoors (patio).
 Pole varieties need to be trained up a string, and can be planted close together (6" apart).
 Beans prefer a looser aggregate, like coco and perlite, and good drainage.
-Try Burpee-Contender; but it's hard to beat the flavor and tenderness of Kentucky Wonder pole beans.
-Give 'em a try.
+Try Burpee-Contender Bush Beans; but it's hard to beat the flavor and tenderness of Heirloom Kentucky Wonder pole beans.
+Give 'em a trellis and let 'em grow!

 Seeds for your indoor vegetable garden: